abbeygirl/nzedb/Install-Guide:-Windows.md

 pause
 ```

-* Create a file here: "C:\xampp\htdocs\nZEDb\nzedb-update.bat", run this file in the future to update to the latest git version of nZEDb.
-Change the path to git based on where you installed it.
-Add the following text into the file:
+* Create a file here: "C:\xampp\htdocs\nZEDb\nzedb-update.bat" , Add the text below, change the path to git based on where you installed it.
+Run this file in the future to update to the latest git version of nZEDb.

 ```
 @echo off